Janus of Cyprus was a King of Cyprus and the titular King of Armenian Cilicia and Jerusalem. He was born in captivity in Genoa.

 Given the awful situation in Cyprus, it’s strange to see that Cairo received “an enormous payment”.
 This happened because the Cornaro family – a noble Venetian family – continued its strategic plan to buy influence with Cypriot royalty.
 They lent him the money for this6, adding on to huge sums they’d already given to Janus’ uncle, the late King Peter I.

-In 1417, he was immortalised in the stained glass window of Chartres’ cathedral’s chapel of Vendôme by his father-in-law, Louis de Bourbon.
+In 1417, Louis de Bourbon immortalised him in the stained glass window of Chartres’ cathedral’s chapel of Vendôme.
+Louis was his father-in-law.

 Death